atuttle/blog/blog/2021/sveltekit-customizing-app-html-at-runtime.md

 </html>
 ```

 The `%svelte.head%` token was already there and is used by SvelteKit to inject the content you specify with `<svelte:head>`; so I built on that format to add my tokens.
+You could instead do the same with HTML comments, if you like that approach better: `<!-- TPL.HEAD -->`.
+It's just a string that will appear in the response buffer after SvelteKit does its SSR that you're going to replace &ndash; so do make it pretty unique and unlikely to appear in the app body.

 Now doing the string replace becomes trivial: